 In Thailand,

-It seams pretty common to fusion shop & cafe.
-I didn’t took picture from Cyclology.
-Let me share with you this concept from an other shop I saw yesterday at Thong Lor area, famous for beautiful cafes.
+Let me share with you this concept from another shop I saw yesterday at Thong Lor area, famous for its beautiful cafes.

-The cafe brings people in your shop and give exposure to your products.
+The cafe brings people into your shop and gives exposure to your products.

-You can sell any kind of products.
+You can sell any kind of product.
 Here was about indoor and outdoor lighting for decoration- mainly with an industrial look.
-The shop sells the products to local customers, tourist or even professionals who can enjoy a cafe under beautiful lightings.
+The shop sells the products to local customers, tourists or even professionals who can enjoy a cafe under beautiful lighting.

-The product are not displayed in a row like any traditional and boring shop you find in a supermarket or specialized shop, but are nicely presented like a gallery of props!
+The products are not displayed in a row like any traditional and boring shop you find in a supermarket or specialized shop, but are nicely presented like a gallery of props!

 Buy anything you see in the cafe!

-Ok the client may come just for a coffee and a piece of cake, nothing more.
-But if he came to that shop we can admit he likes the ambiance and decoration from the products.
-He might not buy today, but maybe tomorrow or just talking about the cafe to his friends.
+Ok, the client may come just for a coffee and a piece of cake, nothing more.
+But if he came to that shop we can admit he likes the ambiance and decoration of the products.
+He might not buy it today, but maybe tomorrow or just talk about the cafe to his friends.

 TIP: A designer is not about creating functions or make things beautiful.
 It’s about creating life experience.